List of Blue Heelers characters: Monica Draper

 Inspector Monica Draper was a fictional character who appeared on Blue Heelers on a recurring basis from 1995 to 2006.
 At her introduction to the series she was with IID (Internal Investigation Division), before being promoted to Senior Sergeant over Tom Croydon.
-Sometime during 1997 she was promoted to Inspector at St Davids replacing Ted Faulkner.
+Sometime during 1997 she was promoted to Inspector of ESD.
 She had a kind personality, but knew how to get the job done, but never let personal feelings get in the way.
 She seemed to be good friends with Tom Croydon, unlike her successor Inspector Falcon-Price.
 She found out about her son Dean, who she had put up for adoption when she was 16, during season 5.
 She often visit's Mt.Thomas as part of her role in ESD (Ethical Standards Division), is tough but fair member of the team.

 Before the series, Draper and P.J. worked in the gaming squad together.
 It was revealed in Season 2 that Draper had found illegal activity going on in the squad (something P.J. also knew but turned a blind eye to) and her actions in reporting the activity had shut down the squad, and though he wasn't involved in anything illegal, it resulted in P.J. being posted to Mt Thomas.
 In Season 4, P.J surprisingly came across the bag man and arrested him before the gaming squad was shut down.